Sportsmen's Lodge: Efforts to secure historical site designation

 In the early 2000s, efforts were taken to secure protected historical status for the Sportsmen's Lodge.
 In 2002, the Studio City Residents Association, backed by the Los Angeles Conservancy, submitted an application to designate the Lodge's banquet center as a Historic-Cultural Monument.
 The Conservancy featured the Sportsmen's Lodge as one of just a handful of docent-led stops on its driving tours of the San Fernando Valley—an event that attracted 1,000 tour-goers and won national media attention.

 The Cultural Heritage Commission approved the historic designation and sent it on to the Los Angeles City Council.
 However, the proposal was opposed by City Councilman Jack Weiss, who said that "he does not know anyone who considers Sportsmens Lodge to be significant."
 The Conservancy responded to Weiss by noting that the Sportsmen's Lodge, "while not an architectural wonder, has long been considered a site that epitomizes the story of the San Fernando Valley itself -- as a site whose evolving uses, from rural to urban, mirrored the Valley's growth; as a roadside attraction to the Valley's vibrant automobile culture; as one of the Valley's earliest and most significant 'fine dining' locations; and as a site that has reflected this community's unique connection to the entertainment industry."
 Efforts to obtain some protected status for the Lodge are ongoing.

 Redevelopment plans

-In 2021, Midwood Investment and Development, the owners of Sportsmen's Lodge announced plans to redevelop the hotel with apartments and additional retail to complement the new Shops at Sportsmen's Lodge.
+In 2021, Midwood Investment and Development, the owners of Sportsmen's Lodge, announced plans to demolish the hotel and build a 520 unit apartment complex in its place with additional retail to complement the Shops at Sportsmen's Lodge.